There is no such thing as a seahawk.

 Back in 2008, Seahawk Bobby Engram collaborated with Home Depot, the Kaboom!
 Program, and Boys & Girls Clubs of Snohomish County to build a 50-by-50-foot playground at the reservation’s ‘Club.’
 In 2014, following a shooting at the Marysville-Pilchuck High School, the Seahawks hosted tribal member Nate Hatch, who was shot and survived, along with his family at CenturyLink Field (now Lumen Field), where they received the VIP treatment from players and coaching staff.

-Sign up for the Reasons to be Cheerful newsletter.Then in June 2019, Seattle Seahawks legend Michael Bennett hosted a once-in-a-lifetime football camp for Tulalip community youth.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Then in June 2019, Seattle Seahawks legend Michael Bennett hosted a once-in-a-lifetime football camp for Tulalip community youth.
 Nearly 250 participants ages 7 to 18 had an opportunity to catch a pass from and do drills with the Super Bowl champion.
 Afterwards, Bennett stuck around to sign autographs and take photos with every single one of his adoring fans.
 Most recently, in October 2019, former Seahawks Cooper Helfet and Jermaine Kearse landed a seaplane right in Tulalip Bay before spending an afternoon with 30 Tulalip youth.

 A history of positive impact.
 Countless moments to uplift Tulalip youth and inspire them to always dream big.
 Promoting healthy lifestyle choices and physical fitness as a means of self-discipline to achieve long-term goals.
 The reciprocal nature of Seahawk respect and appreciation for local tribes and the proud Native fandom they’ve received in return continues to manifest itself in truly imaginative ways.